 This tool allows the user to enter text into the face program, directly in form of profiles.
-The Develop text command is available in the Constructions of the Table to command is available in the Constructions of the Tools tab.
+The Develop text command is available in the Constructions of the Tools tab.
 Opening a window can take several seconds to search and create the list of the available fonts.